Ex-worker Sues Lani Kai for Overtime Pay

-Nobody in the history of the Lani Kai, that Im aware of has every complained of not being paid overtime, he said.
+Nobody in the history of the Lani Kai, that I’m aware of has ever complained of not being paid overtime, he said.

 Though the company tries to avoid paying overtime, he said it does so by hiring more workers, not by stiffing people on their paychecks.
-And he said staff never told Aponte they dont pay overtime when theyre required to.
+And he said the staff never told Aponte they do not pay overtime when they are required to.

 As of today, Mazaheri wrote in an email, the Resort has refused to provide information about anyone other than Aponte.

-If something similar has happened to you, contact Phillips Law Group by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+If something similar has happened to you, contact a Phoenix employment attorneyat Phillips Law Group.